History of Cabin John

 Recognizing the strengths and needs of pre and early adolescents, Cabin John Middle School provides a nurturing, stimulating climate in which students and staff have time to grow and become active and engaged learners.
 Every student is expected to make a personal commitment to excellence and will be given the necessary support to realize this goal.
 Parents are encouraged to be active partners in this educational endeavor.

 Who Makes Up Our School?

-The school is organized by interdisciplinary Super Teams in grades 6, 7, and 8.
-The student population of CJMS represents thirty-five countries and comes from four different elementary schools in Maryland.
+The school is organized by interdisciplinary Grade Level Teams in grades 6, 7, and 8.
+The student population of CJMS represents sixty-seven countries and comes from over a dozen different elementary schools in Montgomery County.
 We have a diversified student body and staff: